-I don’t cater for experienced poets, they have their own networks, but concentrate on apprentice (like myself) and aspiring poets.
+I don’t cater for experienced or published poets, they have their own networks and I am not thinking of people who can often afford to go on professionally run courses either.
+Instead I concentrate on apprentice (like myself) and aspiring poets.
 Different people come and go but we also have a few regulars.

 I don’t print poems written in the cafe on this blog, as they would considered ‘published’ and not eligible to be entered into competitions.
 However I often publish my own poetry or verse here from time to time as I seldom go in for comps.

 If you missed verse on ‘The Toad’ – link is below!

 Poetry ‘Pop in and write poetry’ are on the first Wednesday of the month 10.30 to 12.30.

 Thank you to Stephanie who always includes a little write up in the Rottingdean News.

 My first book ‘Don’t Throw Away the Daisies’ is usually on sale at the cafe and there are laminates of poetry for children too.

 Do feel free to come and join in!